Infinite Money Glitch (IMG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Infinite Money Glitch Historical Price

-According to the latest data gathered on Infinite Money Glitch live price page, the current price of Infinite Money Glitch is 0.00653519USD.
-The circulating supply of Infinite Money Glitch(IMG) is 999.59M IMG , giving it a market capitalization of $6.92M.
+According to the latest data gathered on Infinite Money Glitch live price page, the current price of Infinite Money Glitch is 0.00665417USD.
+The circulating supply of Infinite Money Glitch(IMG) is 999.59M IMG , giving it a market capitalization of $6.66M.

 How Does Infinite Money Glitch (IMG) Price Prediction Module Work?